ARMmbed/mbed-os-5-docs/docs/contributing/code_style.md

 #### Compile flags and ABI requirements

-All C and C++ code submitted to mbed OS must compile with GCC Arm Embedded, Arm Compiler 5 and IAR EWARM.
+All C and C++ code submitted to Mbed OS must compile with GCC Arm Embedded, Arm Compiler 5 and IAR EWARM.
 Code must compile with specific flags for each compiler.
 See the list of these flags below.
-The profiles used by the mbed OS tools are each subsets of these flags.
+The profiles used by the Mbed OS tools are each subsets of these flags.
 Each profile has one optimization setting.

 ##### GCC Arm Embedded

-Code must be compatible with the `softfp` float ABI. mbed OS uses the following flags when compiling with GCC Arm Embedded.
+Code must be compatible with the `softfp` float ABI.
+Mbed OS uses the following flags when compiling with GCC Arm Embedded.

 flag                        | meaning
 ----------------------------|---------------------------------------